wangxuesong29/Bioinformatik/README.md

 7. Unix Data Tools
 8. A Rapid Introduction to the R Language(Guangshuai Jia译暂定)
 9. Working with Range Data
-10. Working with Alignment Data
+10. Working with Alignment Data（罗开译）
 11. Bioinformatics Shell Scripting, Writing Pipelines, and Parallelizing Tasks
 12. Out-of-Memory Approaches: Tabix and SQLite
 13. Conclusion